renzoe/LoRaWAN-Bandits/README.md

 #c) lp solve 5.5
 sudo apt install lp-solve # No need for "apt install liblpsolve55-dev" (liblpsolve55-dev is needed to complie AI-Toolbox from source, but not if we already have its pre-compiled libraries like in our case)

-sudo cp /usr/lib/lp_solve/liblpsolve55.so  /usr/lib/liblpsolve55.so # This isneeded because in Ubuntu the library is not on a path that the linker ld looks (TODO: check if a linker cache update solves this)
+sudo cp /usr/lib/lp_solve/liblpsolve55.so  /usr/lib/liblpsolve55.so # This is needed because in Ubuntu the library is not on a path that the linker ld looks (TODO: check if a linker cache update solves this)
 ```

-####  B) Building and Testing
+###  B) Building and Testing

 Configure `ns-3`:
 ```